-“You know, Ms. Payne, I would like to tell everybody that you have a very contagious laugh.
-But I don’t think they would believe me, maybe if they heard it from you themselves some time, you could help me convince them, and then Mark left without saying “Good-bye.”
+“You know Ms. Payne; I would like to tell everybody that you have a very contagious laugh.
+But I don’t think they would believe me.

 Mark did learn that Ms. Payne had made good on her word however, because something finally changed regarding Johnny.